 - Whisk together the powdered sugar and lemon juice.
 Add more lemon juice as needed to get desired thickness.
 I had my glaze very thick so that it does not all drip off the scones.1 cup powdered sugar, 1 tablespoon freshly squeezed lemon juice

-- Let the glaze firm up for five minutes on a parchment lined baking tray or on a wire rack.
+- Dip the tops of the scones into the glaze or drizzle on top.
+Let the glaze firm up for five minutes on a parchment lined baking tray or on a wire rack.

 Notes